astroq91/helios/README.md

 The editor uses two windows for rendering the scene: Editor and Game.
 The 'Editor' window renders the scene using a scene camera that will always be turned on.
 The 'Game' window instead renders the scene through the first available game camera, which means that you need to add a camera component to an entity to be able to see.
+Currently a light source is needed for both cameras.

 ## File formats